 - d.
 Flight service stations range in size from very small facilities to large ones, employing approximately 100 people.
 Some of the key FSS services are those related to weather.
 The ATC aviation weather system collects weather information and distributes it to both pilots and agency operations personnel.
-Weather information is collected largely with electro-mechanical devices that give wind velocity, temperature, dew point, and other related weather oriented information.
-Facsimile weather maps and medium speed collection/display equipment is used. - e.
-The existing national network of ATC and national weather service radars has been retrofitted so that six levels of weather contouring (outlining storms) are now displayed to enroute meteorologist's at air route traffic control centers and flight service specialists at flight service stations.
-Satellite originated weather images, providing additional information on cloud cover and weather systems, have also been provided to some of these locations through the implementation of facsimile recorders.
+Weather information is collected largely with electro-mechanical devices that give wind velocity, temperature, dew point, and other related weather-oriented information.
+Facsimile weather maps and medium-speed collection/display equipment is used. - e.
+The existing national network of ATC and national weather service radars has been retrofited so that six levels of weather contouring (outlining storms) are now displayed to enroute meteorologists at air route traffic control centers and to flight service specialists at flight service stations.
+Satellite-originated weather images, providing additional information on cloud cover and weather systems, have also been provided to some of these locations through the implementation of facsimile recorders.

-III.
-DESCRIPTION OF SPECIFIC SYSTEM PROJECTS
+Description of Specific System Projects

+Description of Specific System Projects

-- o This chapter contains a brief outline of those ATC flight operational support system projects which INPUT believes would be of specific interest to Digital Equipment Corporation.
+This chapter contains a brief outline of those ATC flight operational support system projects that INPUT believes would be of specific interest to Digital Equipment Corporation.
 In each case, the project is identified by title and FAA project number, and briefly described.

-- Subsection A contains a description of those ATC projects which are currently categorized as planned development projects.
+Subsection A contains a description of those ATC projects that are currently categorized as planned development projects.
 In these cases, and where available, the following information is presented:

-- Major milestones
+- · Major milestones

 - Total development costs

 - Related information system projects

-- Subsection B of this chapter describes those ATC information systems projects which are already in place and are budgeted for modifications or for enhancements.
+Subsection B of this chapter describes those ATC information systems projects that are already in place and are budgeted for modifications or enhancements.
 In these cases the following additional information is presented:

-- System hardware

-- Annual system operating costs
+- System hardware - · Annual system operating costs

-- A. Planned Development Projects - National Flight Data Center (NFDC) Aeronautical Information Management Program - a.
+Planned Development Projects

+- 1. National Flight Data Center (NFDC) Aeronautical Information Management Program - a.
 Project designation: 020406 - b.
 Description - This project focuses on the development of a comprehensive information management system to support flight data requirements for aircraft operations in the National Airspace System (NAS).
-This project also involves the development of a comprehensive information system to support the operations of the Air Traffic Control (ATC) system. - As described previously in this report, this system will enable air traffic controllers to better provide for the separation, control and flight systems to air traffic of all kinds within the airspace controlled by the FAA/ATC. - When installed, this system will provide, on a supplementary basis, flight information and cartographic data to other information systems within the ATC.
+This project also involves the development of a comprehensive information system to support the operations of the Air Traffic Control (ATC) system.

+- As described previously in this report, this system will enable air traffic controllers to better provide for the separation, control and regulation of air traffic of all kinds within the airspace controlled by the FAA/ATC. - When installed, this system will provide on a supplementary basis, flight information and cartographic data to other information systems within the ATC.
 In addition, this system will also allow for the maintenance of policies, standards and procedures related to international air traffic.

 - Project start date: June 1, 1985 - Completion of the technical assessment and options study: September 30, 1986 - Completion of the aeronautical information system: September 30, 1988 - Completion of the source services/data entry phase: September 30, 1990 - Completion of user system interfaces: September 30, 1990 - Overall project completion date: September 30, 1990 - d.
-Total development costs: \$300,000. - e.
-Related development projects. - 020407 Obstruction Evaluation and Airport Airspace Analysis (OE/AAA) - 090410 Instrument Approach Procedures Automation (IAPA)

-Obstruction Evaluation in Airport Airspace Analysis (OE/AAA)
+Total development costs \$300,000 - e.
+Related development projects - 020407-Obstruction Evaluation and Airport Airspace Analysis (OE/ AAA) - 090410-Instrument Approach Procedures Automation (IAPA) - 2.
+Obstruction Evaluation and Airport Airspace Analysis (OE/AAA) - a.
+Project designation: 020407 - b.
+Description - The purpose of this project is to provide the automated analysis of proposed construction and landing areas that are developed under the Federal Aviation regulations, parts 77, 152, and 157. - In addition, this system when installed, will allow for the automated analysis of terminal instrument procedures.